 15 February 2015 to 13 March 2015

-According to the ICG Charter, its role is not to draft a single transition proposal, but rather to assemble a proposal from component proposals.
-These components are expected to be essentially disjoint, relating to the specific IANA functions which are of interest to each operational community.
+According to the ICG Charter, its role is not to draft a single transition proposal of its own, but rather to assemble a proposal from component proposals.
+These components are expected to each relate to the specific IANA functions which are of interest to each operational community.

 The ICG expects the proposals to reflect the differences between the communities and the related IANA functions.
-As the ICG considers how the various operational proposals combine into a unified proposal, some potential inconsistencies or conflicts among the proposals may arise.
+As the ICG considers how the various operational proposals combine into a single proposal, some potential inconsistencies or conflicts among the proposals may arise.

 Therefore, once multiple community proposals have completed step 1 above, the ICG will conduct an assessment to determine:

-Compatibility and interoperability: Do the proposals work together in a single unified proposal?
+Compatibility and interoperability: Do the proposals work together in a single proposal?
 Do they suggest any arrangements that are not compatible with each other?
-Is the handling of all overlaps between the functions resolved in a workable manner?
+Is the handling of all possibly conflicting overlaps between the functions resolved in a workable manner?

 Accountability: Do the proposals together include appropriate and properly supported independent accountability mechanisms for running the IANA function?
-Are there any gaps in overall accountability under the unified proposal?
+Are there any gaps in overall accountability under the single proposal?

-Consideration of how the proposal documented the stress tests or scenario analysis that they were subjected to and whether those results when considered in combination create any possible concerns.
+Workability: Do the results of any tests or evaluations of workability that were included in the component proposals conflict with each other or raise possible concerns when considered in combination?.

 If the proposals pass these checks, the ICG will publicly document the fact that the proposals are ready to move on to step 3.
 If not, the ICG will convey the outstanding issues back to the operational communities as necessary and suggest a timeline for the communities to respond.